XrosLiang/propagation_kernels/README.md

 -----

 Add the directory to your MATLAB path and use `help propagation_kernel` to view the documentation.
-3 simple demos in the `demo/` directory show the kernel computation for labeled graphs (demo.m), attributed graphs (demo_p2k.m) and grid graphs, i.e., graphs of regular neighborhood structure, (demo_grid.m).
+A simple demo  `run_default_PK.m` in the `demo/` directory shows how the setup the parameters and run the kernel computation with defaults for labeled graphs.
+Further demoas show how to run the kernel with other than default settings for partially labaled graphs
+(demo.m), attributed graphs (demo_p2k.m)
+and grid graphs, i.e., graphs of regular neighborhood structure, (demo_grid.m).